-The Office of emergency Management would like to remind everyone floods are one of the most common hazards in Riverside County.
-They can cause injury, death property damage and even contaminate drinking water and cause electrical disruptions which can severely impact the City of Moreno Valley.
+As the cold and rainy season approaches, the Office of Emergency Management would like to inform everyone that floods are one of the most common hazards in Riverside County.
+Floods can cause injury, death, property damage and even contaminate drinking water and cause electrical disruptions which can severely impact a city.
 All floods are not alike and can develop slowly over time but can also progress very quickly in just a few minutes.
 Flash floods often have a dangerous wall of rapidly moving water that carries rocks, mud, debris and can sweep away anything in its path.
-Be aware of flood hazards no matter where you live, but especially if you live in low lying areas, near water or even near flood prone areas or intersections.
+Be aware of flood hazards no matter where you live, but especially in low lying areas, near water or even near flood prone areas or intersections.
 Do not attempt to cross an area or intersection that appears to be flooded but rather find an alternate route of travel.